Rabbi Stephen Wise Goodman

 - Part of his time is spent leading special children’s services, holiday and festival services, and Passover and Tu B’shvat sedars.

-- Part of his time he leads and teaches the children of our Hebrew school and Bar and Bat Mitzvah and Confirmation students.
+- Part of his time he spent leading and teaching the children of our Hebrew school and Bar and Bat Mitzvah and Confirmation students.

-- Part of his time he leads adult Bat Mitzvah classes.
+- Part of his time is spent leading adult Bat Mitzvah classes.

 - Part of his time is spent writing a series of articles on Judaism for our Bulletin.